-Very uncommon disorder in which proteins change conformation, aggregate, and form fibrils that infiltrate tissues, leading to organ failure and death.
-Deposition of amyloid in the ex...
+An uncommon disorder in which proteins change conformation, aggregate, and form fibrils that infiltrate tissues, leading to organ dysfunction and increased risk of mortality.
+Deposit...

 Four essential steps in diagnosing AL: